umontreal-simul/latnetbuilder/README.md

 interface (API) can be found under the `share/doc/examples` directory under the installation directory and in subdirectories.

-To teach yourself how to code using the LatNet Builder library, you can read the [Library Tutorial](http://umontreal-simul.github.io/latnetbuilder/da/d6f/libtut.html).
+To learn how to code using the LatNet Builder library, you can read the [Library Tutorial](http://umontreal-simul.github.io/latnetbuilder/da/d6f/libtut.html).

 Compiling and linking code with the LatNet Builder library requires the same [software dependencies](#software-dependencies) to be available as for